achira-bwomoro/ghost/README.md

 - No backend API or server logic implemented
 - No user authentication or access control
-- SQLite is used temporarily until SurrealDB integration is in place
 - Not optimized for large-scale inventory data

 ---

 ## 🧭 Future Plans

-- Migrate backend to SurrealDB for advanced features and relations
 - Implement user authentication and role-based access
 - Add RESTful API or WebSocket support
 - Enhance reporting with data visualization (charts, graphs)